How we transformed the Parasport website, making it more accessible to people with visual, hearing or mobility impairments

-By creating a website designed for people with visual, hearing or mobility impairments, we helped Parasport engage with more people.
-It was put through its paces just two days after launch when a mention on TV generated a 20-fold increase in visitors.
+We helped Parasport connect and engage with more people through a web experience optimised for people with visual, hearing or mobility impairments.
+The site was put through its paces just two days after launch when a mention on TV generated a 20-fold increase in visitors.

 Activity for everyone

-Parasport is a charity that believes there’s a sport for everyone.
-Developed by ParalympicsGB, one of its key aims is to create a buzzing community of players, parents and coaches involved with para sport.
-Its website is packed full of information and listings, covering inclusive activities and events for disabled and able-bodied people alike.
+Parasport is a charity which believes there is a sport for everyone.
+Developed by ParalympicsGB, one of their key aims is to create a buzzing community of players, parents and coaches involved with para sport.
+The web experience is packed full of information and listings, covering inclusive activities and events for disabled and able-bodied people alike.

-When Toyota took over as its new corporate sponsors, the charity decided to rebrand.
-It called us in to redesign and build its website, making it AA compliant – meaning it could be explored and understood easily by people living with impairments to their sight, hearing, movement, memory or thinking.
+When Toyota took over as the new corporate sponsor, the charity undertook a rebrand.
+They called Cohaesus to redesign and build their website, making it WCAG 2.1 AA compliant – ensuring it could be explored and understood easily by people living with impairments to their sight, hearing, movement, memory or thinking.

 The charity was mentioned in a popular Channel 4 show, just two days after launch.
 As a result, traffic suddenly increased 20-fold.
-The site coped easily, with no performance issues at all.
-And with 80% of people accessing the site on a smartphone in the first week, it was clear that the mobile-first design was a success.
+The site coped easily, with no performance issues, and with 80% of people accessing the site on a smartphone in the first week, it was clear that our mobile-first approach was a success.